mogita/godot-humanoid-controller/README.md

 This repository is reserved for my ease of development and references.
 You can use it freely for personal or commercial purposes under CC0 license (but you might want to pay attention to Mixamo animations or bring your own animations).

+## What It Does

+- Run, walk, jump whatsoever
+- State Machine for code separation
+- Animation Tree for blending animations
+- Spring Arm for camera control

 ## Setup Checkpoints

 When copying and pasting the player controller to a new project, make sure to go through these checkpoints: